fonoster/routr/CORE.md

 The following functions are MUST have for an implementation of a *Location Service*:

-- *Stateless Service* - The service must be built in such a way to allow for scalability
+- *Stateless Service* - The service must be built in such a way as to allow for scalability
 - *Accept gRPC Requests* - Accept gRPC Requests
 - *Find Routes* - Find all the routes to an endpoint
 - *Filtering Labels* - MUST be able to store endpoints using labels (for filtering)